unlock-protocol/unlock/smart-contracts/README.md

 #### Data

-1. Unlock Protocol address (UPC): This is the address of the Unlock Protocol Contract address.
+1. Unlock Protocol address (UPC): This is the address of the Unlock Protocol Contract.
 It is set upon creation of the Lock and will be used to invoke the Lock when recording key purchases and more.

 2. Owner address: Address of the owner of the Lock smart contract.
 This address is able to withdraw funds from the contract as well as grant keys, authorize individual purchases (if applicable)… etc.